junxit/us-congress-bills-114/bill.md

 # S. 301

-> To require the Secretary of the Treasury to mint coins in commemoration of the centennial of Boys Town, and for other purposes.
+> A resolution expressing the sense of the Senate regarding the January 24, 2015, attacks carried out by Russian-backed rebels on the civilian population in Mariupol, Ukraine, and the provision of defensive lethal and non-lethal military assistance to Ukraine.

 ## § 1.
 Short title